 6 Apps That Have Improved My Life During Lockdown

-For most of us, our lives have altered drastically in the last few weeks and any prospect of returning to normal any time soon feels like a distant pipedream.
-On top of an uncertain future, our present situation is that around 60% of the UK’s workforce work from home and we are only permitted to leave for food, exercise and essential journeys.
+For most of us, our lives have altered drastically over the past year and the prospect of returning to normal any time soon still feels like a distant possibility.
+On top of an uncertain future, almost a quarter (24%) of the UK’s workforce now work exclusively from home and, during lockdown, we are only permitted to leave for food, exercise and essential journeys.

-Spending the summer on an indefinite lockdown will certainly be a daunting prospect for a lot of people who are already tiring of spending most of their time in the same indoor space day-in-day-out, and cabin fever threatens to become a constant reality for many.
+Spending so much time inside can certainly be a daunting prospect people working from home, who spend most of their time in the same indoor space day-in-day-out, and cabin fever threatens to become a constant reality for many.

 We all know that there are things we can do to be proactive and keep our minds and bodies occupied to take care of our overall well being.
-However, the days inside can feel monotonous, making it difficult to maintain.
+However, lockdown days can feel monotonous, making it difficult to stay motivated outside of work.

 I find that using a few well-curated apps can have a big impact on my productivity when I’m not working.
 Each one comes under the umbrella of personal development (i.e. addictive and distracting apps like Candy Crush are a no-go), and what better way to spend your time in lockdown than learning a new skill or refining an existing one?

 Without further ado, let’s take a look at my top picks of apps that have improved my life during lockdown.